houseleo/Dynamic-Filter-CNN/README.md

 ## Overview

-We propose a new neural network for classification of objects in 3D point cloud data.
-We applied four layers of convolution which dynamically generates convolution kernel based on the edge features it learned from the point clouds.
-For its capability to dynamically generate kernels, the model is named Dynamic Filter CNN.
+We propose a new neural network architecture for classification of objects in 3D point cloud data.
+We applied convolution layers which dynamically generates convolution kernel based on the edge features it learned from the point clouds.
+For its dynamic generation of conv. kernels, the model is named Dynamic Filter CNN.

 ## Model Architecture